rohitgargRG/Password-Generator/README.md

-created this project using HTML , CSS, JS link -
+link to view on web -  https://rohitgargrg.github.io/